dpgmediamagazines/django-arctic/docs/reference.md

 ### `tool_links`

-This field is a list of links not connected to any individual table rows.
+This field contains links not connected to any individual table rows.
 It is a list of tupples containing 2 items and an optional third.
 The first item is the title of the link, and the second is a named url.

-The third parameter can be a string with an icon (if no icon is provided the link will display the given title)
+The optional third parameter can be a string with an icon (if no icon is provided the link will display the given title)
 It is also possible to pass a dictionary as the third item, all of its keys will be passed through to the template, the standard template recognizes the keys:
 `icon`, `style` (`link`, `primary`, `secondary` is default) and